Flat Head Infant Treatment

-For more information about what you can expect from an initial appointment, read our informative blog post on what happens at a plagiocephaly evaluation.
+For more information about what to expect from your initial appointment, read our informative blog post on what happens at a plagiocephaly evaluation.

-If your baby has a prematurely closed suture, a synostosis, we cannot treat this and if we suspect this, we will refer you back to your GP and if necessary contact the nearest craniofacial unit for further investigations.
-If we are in any doubt about the nature of your baby’s head shape deformity, we will not treat but advise that you seek further investigation and write on your behalf to help you find the most appropriate treatment.
-We estimate that one in a hundred infants who see us has an unrecognised condition which requires further investigation.
+If your baby has a prematurely closed suture, known as a synostosis we cannot treat this and will refer you back to your GP who can if necessary refer to your nearest craniofacial unit for further investigations.
+If we are in any doubt about the nature of your baby’s head shape deformity we will not treat but instead advise that you seek further investigations.
+If necessary we can also write to your GP, copying in yourself and your nearest craniofacial unit to help you to find the most appropriate treatment.
+We estimate that one in a hundred infants who see us have an unrecognised condition that requires further investigation, which is sad but true.

 Repositioning Techniques and Tummy Time

 If your baby is less than four months old, we usually recommend repositioning techniques to develop their motor skills and protect against a more severe form of plagiocephaly.
-Our repositioning guide offers top tips from parents and professional guidance from clinical orthotists on how to use repositioning to improve your baby’s head shape naturally without the need for further flat head syndrome treatment.
+Our repositioning guide offers top tips from parents and professional guidance from clinical orthotics on how to use repositioning to improve your baby’s head shape naturally, without the need for further flat head syndrome treatment.

-There are a number of different repositioning techniques you can try such as putting your baby on his or her tummy to play.
-These techniques can help remove pressure from your baby’s head so that it can naturally return to a more normal shape.
-Again, there is no fee for this advice and monitoring.
-We will see you after about one month to see if this has been helpful in resolving the condition.
+There are many repositioning techniques that you can try, such as putting your baby on their tummy to play; propping their upper body if your baby is young, carrying in a sling or simply turning their head as they sleep.
+These simple techniques can help to remove pressure from you baby’s head so that it can naturally return to a more normal shape. if you wish, we will see you after about one month to see if this plagiocephaly treatment technique is resolving the condition.

-If repositioning techniques are showing no clear signs of sufficient improvement, then we may recommend a plagiocephaly helmet which will bring about a permanent correction.
-They are most effective when started between four and seven months of age, but we will start a treatment up to 14 months of age.
+If repositioning techniques are showing no obvious signs of sufficient improvement, we may recommend a plagiocephaly helmet to bring about a permanent correction.
+Helmets are most effective when started between four and seven months of age, but we can start treatment up to 14 months of age.